Riley Cooper: College career

 Cooper accepted an athletic scholarship to attend the University of Florida in Gainesville, Florida, where he played for coach Urban Meyer's Florida Gators football team from 2006 to 2009.

 During his freshman season in 2006, Cooper served as the "gunner" on special teams and played in 13 of the 14 games for the Gators.
 He established a then-career-high with three receptions (all touchdowns) in the romp over Western Carolina.
 Cooper was nominated SEC Freshman of the Week following his performance.
 He was the first Gator freshman wide receiver to have three touchdown catches in a game since Jabar Gaffney accomplished the feat in 2000.
 Cooper saw action in Florida's triumphs over Alabama, Tennessee and Kentucky, mostly on special teams.
-He made collegiate debut with one reception for 10 yards against Central Florida.
+He made his collegiate debut with one reception for 10 yards against Central Florida.
 Cooper gained 92 yards on four receptions, three of which went for touchdowns, on the season.

 As a sophomore, Cooper appeared in 10 games during the year with two starts in home contests against Tennessee and Auburn.
 He missed games against Georgia and Vanderbilt as a result of a broken finger suffered in the first quarter at Kentucky.
 He dressed but did not compete in the Capital One Bowl against Michigan, which the Gators lost.
 Cooper hauled in a career-high and team-best four catches for 122 yards and two touchdowns, including a career-long 59-yard grab in his 2007 debut against Western Kentucky.
 Cooper caught eight passes, gaining 182 yards and scoring two total touchdowns in 2007.

 Cooper appeared in fourteen games for the Gators in his junior season, starting all but two (against Hawaii and Florida State).
 He hauled in a key touchdown, along with a season-high 51-yard reception, that put Florida in scoring position during the SEC Championship Game against Alabama.
 He totaled 28 yards on two receptions in the BCS National Championship Game, including a crucial 17-yard catch from Tim Tebow on 3rd-and-12.
 Cooper amassed 261 total yards on 18 receptions, three of which were touchdowns.

 In his senior season, Cooper totaled 961 yards on 51 receptions, with nine touchdowns and an average of 18.8 yards per catch.

 Baseball

 Cooper was drafted by the Philadelphia Phillies out of high school in the 15th round of the 2006 MLB Draft.
 Cooper passed on the contract and played college baseball for the Florida Gators baseball team as an outfielder.
-He was drafted again in 2009 - in the twenty-fifth round, the seven-hundred and fifty-fourth player chosen that year - after which he signed a deal to play baseball for the Texas Rangers of Major League Baseball but decided to delay his MLB career and returned to play football for the Gators football team in 2009.
+He was drafted again in 2009–in the 25th round, the 754th player chosen that year–after which he signed a deal to play baseball for the Texas Rangers of Major League Baseball but decided to delay his MLB career and returned to play football for the Gators football team in 2009.
 He was scheduled to get a physical and receive half of his $250,000 signing bonus on January 17, but declined and told the Rangers that his focus was football, thus voiding his baseball contract.